 When similar products come from different countries, there are two options.
-The first option is to submit separate Certificates of Origin issued by the competent authority of each country that the product originated from.
+The first option is to submit separate Certificates of Origin issued by the competent authority of each country that the productoriginated from.
 The second option is to submit the information in the same Certificate of Origin, indicating the product, quantity, and the name of the establishment where the product originated from.

-2. Phyto or Zoosanitary Export Certificates: The certificate aims to protect the sanitary condition of the importing country and acknowledges that the plant or animal product is pest or disease free.
+2. Phyto or Zoosanitary Export Certificates:

+The certificate aims to protect the sanitary condition of the importing country and acknowledges that the plant or animal product is pest or disease free.
 In the case of the United States, depending on the product, SENASA requires that the certificate be issued by the U.S. federal government authority that inspects the conditions of the plant where the product has been produced or processed such as: USDA's Food Safety and Inspection Service (FSIS), Animal and Plant Health Inspection Service (APHIS), Agricultural Marketing Service (AMS) or U.S. Food and Drug Administration (FDA).

 SENASA requires that the certificates be filled out completely.
 The information and names of the importer and exporter, amounts, product description, origin, point of shipping, written name, date, and signature of the official issuing such certificates must be consistent across all documents.
-SENASA has reported several cases of receiving forged USDA export certificates during 2021 and 2022 and these instances are thoroughly investigated.
+SENASA reported and investigated several cases of receiving forged USDA export certificates in 2023 and 2024.

 SENASA requested that USDA add an Additional Declaration (AD) to the FSIS Certificate (Form 9060-5) for exports of U.S. fresh/frozen and cooked poultry products.
-The AD in the Certificate should indicate that "All fresh/frozen poultry meat, including mechanically deboned meat (MDM), comes from an area free of high or low pathogenic Avian Influenza."
-The World Organization for Animal Health (OIE) and APHIS provide updates to SENASA concerning outbreaks by state, as well as their current status.
+The AD in the Certificate should indicate that "All fresh/frozen poultry meat, including mechanically deboned meat (MDM), comes froman area free of high or low pathogenic Avian Influenza."
+The World Organization for Animal Health (OIE) and APHIS provide updates to SENASA concerning outbreaks by state, as well as their status.
 However, SENASA has emphasized that it is the importers and exporters' responsibility to stay abreast of outbreaks so they can assure SENASA of the AI status in the area of origin.